 Two Options to Download

 Note: You will need the Site No. and Confirmation Code to register for the system after it is installed.
-Start Mercury or ConQuest or Mogul to do it.
+Start Mercury or ConQuest or Mogul to register.
 Please read the release_install.pdf document after you download the software for troubleshooting problems during installation.

-The availability of the CSDS for different operating systems are explained in the box below.
+The availability of the CSDS for different operating systems is explained in the box below.

 The difference between WebCSD and the CSDS client access is explained in the tab WebCSD and CSDS.

 The Cambridge Structural Database System 2017 - Enterprise edition contains the CSD-System, CSD-Materials, CSD-Discovery.
 Individual components are listed below.
 Not all components are available for all operating systems.

 Contents: ConQuest 1.19, Mercury 3.9, enCIFer 1.5.2, PreQuest, Mogul 1.7.2, IsoStar 2.2.4 client, Conformer Generator 1.1, Hermes 1.8.2, GOLD 5.5, SuperStar 2.1.4, DASH 3.3.6, Relibase, CSD Python API, and all database files